Apply

 I am an international student.
 Can I be considered for admission?

 Applicants who have completed degrees in psychology outside of Canada that include a thesis are welcome to apply for admission to our programs.
 Please note that all applicants to both our the M.A. and Ph.D. programs who completed their degrees outside of Canada must submit scores from the General GRE.
 NOTE: GRE requirement is suspended for ALL applicants this year.
 You may also be required to demonstrate English language proficiency; please see the Faculty of Graduate Studies and Research international students portal eligibility to learn more about applying as an international student.
-See links on this page for international minimum admission standards.
+For international minimum admission standards visit the Graduate Studies and Research site.

 I don't have a Master's degree in psychology.
 Can I still be considered for admission to your Ph.D. programs?